- Expertly Crafted

-World renowned Freemark Abbey is a Napa Valley producer famous for its critically acclaimed Cabernet Sauvignon.
+World-renowned Freemark Abbey is a Napa Valley producer famous for its critically acclaimed Cabernet Sauvignon.
 Founded in 1886, it was one of the first Napa wineries to open a “Sampling Room”.
-Wine Institute founder Leon D. Adams favourably compared its Cabernet to Chateaux Margaux – one of Bordeaux’s most famous wines.
+Wine Institute founder Leon D. Adams favorably compared its Cabernet to Chateaux Margaux – one of Bordeaux’s most famous wines.

 Another star, this time in Santa Ynez Valley, Santa Barbara, is Kalyra,, an Australian-owned winery.
 Its known for starring in Sideways.
 Kalyra is an Aborigine term that means “a wild and pleasant place.”
 And there’s no doubt that its dessert wines are particularly pleasant…

 From $10,280 pp

 - Visit a Royal Distillery on a private tour